abar5T/Astable-Multivibrator-Using-Proteus/README.md

 •	Increasing R or C decreases frequency.
 •	Used in clock generation, LED flashing, and tone generation.
 ## Viva Questions
 1. What are the operating modes of 555 timer?
+Operating Modes: Monostable, Astable, and Bistable modes.
 2. What are the threshold levels in astable mode?
+Threshold Levels in Astable Mode: The capacitor charges and discharges
-3. Write the frequency formula.
+3. Write the frequency formula. f=(R1​+2R2​)C1.44​
 4. What is duty cycle?
+Duty Cycle: The percentage of time the output remains HIGH in one complete cycle.
 5. What happens if R2 increases?
+If R2 Increases: The time period and duty cycle increase while frequency decreases.